panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 `ref()`, as a part of the composition API, is the API that let's you create a simple reactive value.

-`ref()` is called as a regular function and accepts an optional argument as the initial value, and returns a special value called ref (which is in essence a reactive value).
+`ref()` is called as a regular function and accepts an optional argument as the initial value, then returns a special value called ref (which is the reactive value).

 ```vue
 <script setup>